 Students are encouraged to apply to the program well before the deadline as program and/or housing capacity may be limited.

-- Temple Rome houses students in an apartment residence, located in lively residential areas with many local shops and eateries nearby.
+- University-arranged shared apartments are located in lively residential areas with many local shops and eateries nearby.
 The distance to Temple Rome is approximately 1.5 miles.
-You may walk or take public transportation (short bus or metro ride).
-Occasionally, a second facility may be used, depending on the number of program participants.
+You may walk or take public transportation (short bus or metro ride) to the campus building.

-- a kitchenette equipped with basic cooking utensils allowing you to shop for groceries and prepare your own meals
+- a kitchen equipped with basic cooking utensils allowing you to shop for groceries and prepare your own meals

 - Available for flexible students who are interested in complete linguistic and cultural immersion

 - Provides additional opportunities for language practice, as Italian hosts do not necessarily speak any English